avishekdutta14/iMAGine/README.md

 1. checkm_bin_quality.csv - Information about bins segregated in high-, medium-, and low- quality drafts
 2. 3 folders viz. high_qual_draft, medium_qual_draft, and low_qual_draft containing high-, medium-, and low- quality bins as per checkm classification

-### mag_extract.py can be ran using the following command for user input argument for selecting MAGs having completeness >= user-input value and contamination <= user-input value
+### mag_extract.py can be ran using the following command for user input argument for selecting MAGs having completeness >= user-input value and contamination <= user-input value [please use the last stable release v0.1.1 for using the stable mag_extract.py; the present mag_extract.py in the current repository is still under development]

 ```
 chmod a+x mag_extract.py